See Nutshell in action!

 Here are 12 tips on how to choose a CRM!

-One of the very first things you should do before you begin considering CRM options is identify your business needs and goals.
+One of the very first things you should do before you begin considering CRM options is to identify your business needs and goals.
 What does that mean?
 Basically, it means you need to figure out what exactly you intend to use your CRM for.

 Make sure you decide early on what you want the platform for because that will make things much easier later on.